 18.4.5.
-Enabling Lite Members Lite menors are the Hazelcast Center or using the script fluster as a Please see the Rolling mainly to execute tasks and register listeners and they do not have partitions.
+Enabling Lite Members

+The above cluster version operations using Hazelcast Lite menters are the Hazelcast Center or using the script of store data.
+These members are used mainly to execute tasks and register listeners and they do not have partitions.